LucaBonfiglioli/cioics/README.md

 ## Introduction

-**Choixe** is a package that adds some cool features to markup configuration files, such as:
+**Choixe** is a mini-language built on top of python that adds some cool features to markup configuration files, with the intent of increasing code reusability and automatizing some aspects of writing configuration files.

 - **Variables**: placeholders for something that will be defined later.
 - **Imports**: append the content of another configuration file anywhere.